 (Continued)

-Title I - Parent Involvement Policy
+Title I - Parent and Family Engagement Policy

 Purpose and Support for Title I Program (continued)

-If the District's Title I allocation is $500,000 or more, the District shall reserve not less than one per cent (1%) of its allocation for the purpose of promoting parent involvement and shall distribute to Title I schools not less than ninety-five percent (95%) of the reserved funds.
-Parents of participating students shall be provided the opportunity to help decide how this portion of the Title I funds will be allotted for parental involvement activities.
+If the District's Title I allocation is $500,000 or more, the District shall reserve not less than one per cent (1%) of its allocation for the purpose of promoting parent and family engagement and shall distribute to Title I schools not less than ninety percent (90%) of the reserved funds with priority given to high-need schools.
+Parents and family of participating students shall be provided the opportunity to help decide how this portion of the Title I funds will be allotted for parent and family engagement activities.

-The District will provide coordination, technical assistance, and other support necessary to assist schools in planning and implementing effective parent involvement activities to improve student academic achievement and school performance.
+The District will provide coordination, technical assistance, and other support necessary to assist schools in planning and implementing effective parent and family engagement activities to improve student academic achievement and school performance.
 These measures may include, but shall not be limited to, the following:

-Providing resources to assist in communicating with parents.
+Providing resources to assist in communicating with parents and family.

 Provide transportation/child-care if needed for meetings or home visits.